MicrosoftDocs/data-tools/azure-data-studio/quickstart-azure-cosmos-db-mongodb.md

 1. Select **Connect**.

     > [!IMPORTANT]
-    > If you selected *Azure Active Directory* authentication, you may be prompted to select a MongoDB connection string value to use for your connection.
+    > If you selected *Microsoft Entra* authentication, you may be prompted to select a MongoDB connection string value to use for your connection.

 Your server will open in the **SERVERS** sidebar after you've successfully connected.